-DU students union elections: ABVP wins three posts, NSUI bags one
+Amit Shah and JP Nadda congratulate ABVP for its victory in DU students’ union elections

 More than 1.3 lakh students were eligible to vote and as many as 144 EVMs were used for the student body elections and 137 for college union polls.
 Voter turnout for the student union polls was 39.90% – more than four percentage points lower than last year.
 In 2018’s DUSU elections, a 44.46% voter turnout was recorded.

 For this year’s elections, the ABVP had appointed a class in-charge for each course in all the 51 DUSU-affiliated institutes.
-The party’s state secretary Siddharth Yadav said this was an attempt to help his organisation gain perspective about the problems of each student in the varsity, according to IANS.
+The student outfit’s state Secretary Siddharth Yadav said this was an attempt to help his organisation gain perspective about the problems of each student in the varsity, according to IANS.

 Last year, the ABVP was criticised after it was revealed that its former president Ankiv Baisoya had submitted fake degrees to get admitted to Delhi University.
 The party suspended Baisoya and asked him to step down as the Delhi University Students’ Union president.

-However, Yadav said that the outgoing union that was dominated by ABVP had managed to do work efficiently and earned a good reputation among students.
-“Our president was disqualified, but then the rest of the DUSU and especially Shakti Singh, who was promoted from vice president to president, managed to reach students and stand up for their issues,” Yadav was quoted as saying.
+However, Yadav said the outgoing union dominated by ABVP had managed to do work efficiently and earned a good reputation among students.
+“Our president was disqualified, but then the rest of the DUSU and especially Shakti Singh, who was promoted from vice president to president, managed to reach students and stand up for their issues,” he added.

 The party also presented a “vision document” instead of an election manifesto for the elections akin to what the Bharatiya Janata Party did for the national elections.
 ABVP released a three-year plan called ‘Vision 2022’ for the student elections this year.